-Ultimately, at the intermediate level, match the goal to the set and rep ranges to achieve what you want from the free weight training exercises
+Ultimately, match the goal to the set and rep ranges to achieve what you want from the free weight training exercises

 If you're a seasoned intermediate, then you may want to prioritize on weaker body parts exploiting and challenging them so that they catch up to the ones that are stronger.
 You don't have to use the free weight training exercises to just add mass...

-You may also want to use these exercises to simply; strengthen and condition your physique for lifestyle or sports related reasons.
+You may also want to use these exercises to simply; strengthen and condition your physique for an active fitness lifestyle or for sports related reasons.

 Whatever your goal is: the exercises work well if you add the intensity.
 All the lifters shown throughout the intermediate free weight training exercises article; are all drug-free lifters: this is to give you a fair and honest training perspective.

-If your eating properly, being consistent, staying focused on your intensity and apply this to your goal - I promise: you will get everything out of these free weight training exercises you want.
+If your eating properly, being consistent, staying focused on your intensity and apply this to your goal: you will get everything out of these free weight training exercises you want.
 If you have questions about the movements or exercises go to contact me. good luck, and never let fear stop you.
-DWT